MacoskoLab/lab-sc-gcp/README.md

 ## Basic Workflow
 ### 1. Create an instance with desired resources.
+* Use the command `lab-gcp create-instance`.
 * Run `lab-gcp list-machine-types` to see the resources for different kinds of machines.
 * You must provide a password with the `--rpass` argument.
 * Access RStudio Server in your browser at the provided IP address (with Broad username and provided password).
 * *Important:* If you're offsite, you must first connect to [VPN](https://intranet.broadinstitute.org/bits/service-catalog/networking/vpn), with the Z-Duo-Broad-NonSplit-VPN option, in order to access your instance online.
+* Note that all instance names have user name appended by default to allow us to distinguish instances.

 ### 2. Transfer your data.
 * For single cell count libraries, you must transfer your data first to a bucket, and then